sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 * **How was this information annotated?**

 ??? done "Answer"
+    Similar information, three different papers linked to it.

 Try it again with the **bovin** gene (`NCDN_BOVIN`), the **drosophila** gene page (`NCDN_DROME`) and the **xenopus** gene page (`NCDN_XENLA`).

+??? done "Answer"
+    * Bovin information was obtained by sequence similarity to other species protein
+    * There is not a lot of information in the _Drosophila_ page and it was obtained from a mutant (no link to any paper in this case)
+    * _Xenopus_ information was also obtained by sequence similarity to other species

 **Questions:**